algorithmiaio/dev-center/_pages/algorithm-development/languages/r.md

 This guide won't depend on any external dependencies so you can close the dependencies window.

-**Note:** If you want to add any dependencies, you still need to load it via library() to your algorithm file as you would do for any R script.
+**Note:** If you do add dependencies, you will still need to import those packages via library() to your algorithm file as you would do for any R script.

 For example, to make use of lubridate, you would include the line: